Is artificial intelligence safe for humanity?

-Stefano V. Albrecht
+Author: Stefano Albrecht

 Recently, a number of prominent scientists, inventors, and entrepreneurs openly voiced their concerns regarding the potential dangers and risks of artificial intelligence.
-Artificial intelligence, as an academic subject, is the study of intelligent behaviour exhibited by machines, including software and robots.
+Artificial intelligence (AI), as an academic subject, is the study of intelligent behaviour exhibited by machines, including software and robots.
 The precise definition of intelligence varies but it usually includes elements such as inference (drawing conclusions from evidence), planning (setting goals and constructing plans to achieve them), and learning (improving performance based on experience).

 What dangers and risks does artificial intelligence pose?
 One of the major fears is that the speed of development of intelligent machines might reach a point beyond which meaningful human control is no longer feasible.
 In other words, the machine could be smarter than humans and may have a will of its own.
-Another risk is the fact that intelligent machines may not be constrained by the same social, ethical, and legal rules that govern human decision making, and that machines may lack “common sense”.
+Another risk is the fact that intelligent machines may not be constrained by the same social, ethical, and legal rules that govern human decision making, and that machines may lack common sense.
 As a result, an intelligent machine may attempt to achieve its goals in ways not anticipated, and possibly unintended, by its human designer.

 The question of whether a machine's behaviour is desirable, when considered in the human sphere, is deeply connected to ethics and moral values.
-Earlier this year, Prof. Benjamin Kuipers from the University of Michigan gave a guest lecture at The University of Edinburgh in which he examined how robots could make moral decisions.
-One point that became apparent during the lecture is that some social dilemmas are hard enough for humans (such as whether to kill an innocent bystander in order to save other people), let alone for machines.
-Another important issue is that of legal responsibility in case the machine causes an accident, such as a driverless car that accidentally kills a pedestrian – is the owner or manufacturer legally accountable?
+Earlier this year, Professor Benjamin Kuipers from the University of Michigan gave a guest lecture at the University of Edinburgh in which he examined how robots could make moral decisions.
+One point that became apparent is that some social dilemmas are hard enough for humans (such as whether to kill an innocent bystander in order to save other people), let alone for machines.
+Another important issue is that of legal responsibility in case the machine causes an accident, such as a driverless car that accidentally kills a pedestrian — is the owner or manufacturer legally accountable?

 It is evident that a very substantial amount of additional research and debate is required in order to understand the potential benefits and risks of artificial intelligence.
 The coming decades will see a further proliferation of computer technology, and it remains a significant challenge to maximise the benefits while minimising the risks.